suzyi/c-plus-plus/caffe/6-prototxt_definition/readme.md

 + See https://caffe.berkeleyvision.org/tutorial/layers.html for more info.
 + See https://github.com/BVLC/caffe/blob/master/src/caffe/proto/caffe.proto#L956-L983 for proto info.
 ### 1 - input layers
-+ Image Data - read raw images. `type: ImageData`
++ `type: ImageData`.
+Image Data - read raw images.
+  + `source: "data/train_list.txt"`.
+The 1st line of train_list.txt is "/path/to/myfirstimage.jpg 123", i.e., the path and the label.
+Make sure your '/my/path/file_list.txt' has this exact format: only one space (not tab or any other character) between the path and the label.
+There are no other white space characters after the label other than new line char indicating end of line.
-+ Database - read data from a LEVELDB or LMDB database. `type: Data`
++ `type: Data`.
+Database - read data from a LEVELDB or LMDB database.
-+ Input - typically used for networks that are being deployed. `type: Input`
++ `type: Input`.
+Input - typically used for networks that are being deployed.

 ```
 layer {